DicksonEtete/MERN-aws-ssl/README.md

 ## Provision and connect to an EC2 instance for backend

 Access EC2 from the AWS console and select _Launch Instance_.
-Select AMI (Amazon Linux AMI in this demo), Instance type, add Storage, create or use a Security Group with the following Inbound Traffic rules:
+Select AMI (Amazon Linux AMI), Instance type, add Storage, create or use a Security Group with the following Inbound Traffic rules:
 - Type: SSH, Protocol: TCP & Port: 22 (to connect to Instance)
 - Type: HTTP, Protocol: TCP & Port: 80 (to allow http requests from anywhere)
 - Type: HTTPS, Protocol: TCP & Port: 443 (to allow https)